Computer and Uses of Computers

 Type of activity: Individual

-Preparation of activity:
+Preparation for the activity:

-The rough side of the Velcro has to be attached to the first sheet.
+The rough side of the velcro has to be attached to the first sheet.

-Next, cut the pictures along the dotted lines and stick the soft portion to each picture.
+The teacher should cut the pictures along the dotted lines and stick the soft portion to each picture.

 Procedure: